MGE proposes $31.7M solar farm in Fitchburg to serve state, UW and industrial customers

 The PSC last month approved construction of a 9-megawatt solar farm at the Dane County Regional Airport, which will provide electricity for the county’s energy needs.
 A 5-megawatt project under construction at the Middleton airport will provide electricity for the city of Middleton and the Middleton-Cross Plains School District.

-MGE also expects to have 100 megawatts of capacity at two large-scale solar farms under construction in southwest and northeast Wisconsin that will serve all utility customers.
+MGE also expects to have 100 megawatts of capacity at two large-scale solar farms under construction in southwestern and northeastern Wisconsin that would serve all utility customers.